Martin Art Gallery

 Deborah Jack’s video/sound installation, photography, painting and text work explores trans-cultural existence, memory, the effects of colonialism and mythology through re-memory.

 She has exhibited in solo and group shows in the Caribbean, the United States, and Europe including at the 2014 SITE Santa Fe Biennial, Brooklyn Museum, Jersey City Museum, Western Michigan University, and El Museo del Barrio.
 Deborah has put together two poetry collections, The Rainy Season (1997) and skin (2006) and has been published in The Caribbean Writer and Calabash.
 Deborah Jack is an Assistant Professor of Art at New Jersey City University.

 In Baker Center for the Arts Atrium:

-Works on loan by Jen Huh and Dan Golden will remain on display through June 2016.
-Jen is showing God's eyes, a large scale installation adjacent to pitched glass atrium ceiling, while Dan has created a new mural work situated near the Paul C. Empie Theater entrance.
+Works on loan by Jen Huh and Dan Golden will remain on extended loan and are on view in the Baker Center for the Arts through the end of 2016.
+Jen Huh is showing five of her God's eyes sculptures as an installation adjacent to the pitched glass atrium ceiling.
+Additionally Jennifer and Dan Golden collaborated on a new mural work, which is situated near the Paul C. Empie Theater.

 The Martin Art Gallery is open Tuesday - Saturday 12 - 8pm, and The Martin Art Gallery's Galleria Space is open Monday - Sunday, 9:00am - 11:00pm*.
 All of our exhibitions and programming are free and open to the public.
 For further information, please visit http://www.muhlenberg.edu/main/aboutus/gallery, or call us at 484 664 3467